ANU-Rocketry/control-panel/README.md

     * Option 2: If you have a monitor, mouse, keyboard, and ethernet cable+port / wifi dongle / onboard wifi, you can just use those and open a terminal in the Raspbian desktop
     * Option 3: if you have a micro SD card reader and onboard wifi / a wifi dongle and a wifi network (hotspots are easy), you can configure it to connect to that wifi network by changing a config file on the SD card.
 See [this tutorial](https://www.raspberrypi-spy.co.uk/2017/04/manually-setting-up-pi-wifi-using-wpa_supplicant-conf/)
 1. Open a terminal
+    1. Go to your home folder (type `cd ~` in the terminal)
+    1. `sudo apt-get update`
+    1. `sudo apt-get install git screen python3-pip libusb-1.0-0 libusb-1.0-0-dev` (note the dashes where you'd expect periods to be in the libusb headers)
+    1. `screen -S rocketry_session` (this opens a fresh terminal which you can close without stopping running processes, so your SSH window can be closed)
+        1. If you need to leave and come back without stopping the process, press Ctrl+A then Ctrl+D and close the SSH session.
+When you get back, run `screen -r` to resume it.
 1. Build the LabJack Exodrvier
-    1. Go to your home folder (type `cd ~` in the terminal)
-    1. `sudo apt-get update`, `sudo apt-get install git`, `sudo apt-get install screen`
-    1. Install Python Pip if not already installed (`sudo apt install python3-pip`)
-    1. Install the libusb headers with `sudo apt-get install libusb-1.0-0 libusb-1.0-0-dev` (note the dashes where you'd expect periods to be)
     1. Clone the Exodriver repository (`git clone https://github.com/labjack/exodriver`)
     1. Go into the repository (`cd exodriver`)
     1. Run installation script (`sudo ./install.sh`)
+    1. Go to your home folder (`cd ~`)
 1. Install this repository
-    1. Go to your home folder (`cd ~`)
     1. Clone this repository (`git clone https://github.com/ANU-Rocketry/control-panel`)
 1. Install Python 3.10 from source (based off this: https://itheo.tech/installing-python-310-on-raspberry-pi)
-    1. `screen -S rocketry_session`
     1. `wget -qO - https://raw.githubusercontent.com/tvdsluijs/sh-python-installer/main/python.sh | sudo bash -s 3.10.0` (this will take an hour for a new Pi and **3-4 hours** for an older one!)
-        1. If you need to leave and come back without stopping the process, press Ctrl+A then Ctrl+D and close the SSH session.
-When you get back, run `screen -r` to resume it.
-        1. Once done, you can Ctrl+A then Ctrl+D if you like and you can safely delete the `Python-XXX.tar.xz` and `Python-XXX` folders
+        1. Once done, you can safely delete the `Python-XXX.tar.xz` and `Python-XXX` folders
     1. `sudo python3.10 -m pip install --upgrade pip`
     1. `cd control-panel/src`
     1. `sudo python3.10 -m pip install -r requirements.txt`